FWeinb/fweinb.github.com/_posts/2013-06-21-direction-aware-hover-pure-css.md

 The `.box` will hold the elements for each side.
 The inner `.box__*`'s will be the extact same size as the `.box` itself using CSS inheritance like `width:inherit;` `height:inherit;`.

-To better see what is going on, I colored the `.box` in green and `.box__righ` in red.
+To better see what is going on, I colored the `.box` in green and `.box__right` in red.
 You can see the result by switching to the result tab on the embedded pen.
+You will see a red box with the content "Right → Left" because the `.box__right` is above the `.box` container.

 ## Determen The Hover Direction

 This is the most tricky part.
-But can be solved by using a pseudo element.
-Additionaly the content must be moved outsite the viewport to hide it.
+But can be solved by using a pseudo element and a little bit of thinking.
+The first thing to do is to hide the `.box__right` by moving it to the right using `transform:translateX(100%);` these 100 percent refere to the parent element with a `position:relative;`set.
+In this case to the `.box` element.
+But that is not enough, moving the `.box` 100 percent ot the right makes it impossible to hover and therefor impossible to detect the direction of the hover.

+### :Pseudo Elements To The Rescue

+Another great thing about pseudo elements is that they extend the "hoverable" region of the whole element.
+Let's add a `:before` pseudo element to the mix.

-<pre class="codepen" data-height="400" data-type="css" data-href="7e9b4dfe299e0ef903ad66f77384fda4" data-user="FWeinb" data-safe="true"><code></code><a href="http://codepen.io/FWeinb/pen/iaJLG">Check out this Pen!</a></pre>
+<pre class="codepen" data-height="400" data-type="result" data-href="7e9b4dfe299e0ef903ad66f77384fda4" data-user="FWeinb" data-safe="true"><code></code><a href="http://codepen.io/FWeinb/pen/iaJLG">Check out this Pen!</a></pre>